pljson/pljson/README.md

 Warning:

-this installation currently works in the installation schema only, but soon there will be an installation option to work for other schemas too
+This installation currently works in the installation schema only (ie. you can't use it from other schema).

+If you used version 2 in past and want to use the new version 3 in the same schema then you must first uninstall version 2 (use uninstall.sql of version 2) and then install version 3.

 **NOTICE:**

 All pljson types and packages start with 'PLJSON'.
-In earlier releases they started with 'JSON', but this conflicted with new native json support in Oracle 12c so they were renamed to start with PLJSON,
+In earlier releases they started with 'JSON', but this conflicted with new native json support in Oracle 12c so they were renamed to start with PLJSON.
+For backwards compatibility in version 2 there are created corresponding synonyms starting with 'JSON'.
+In version 3 no such synonyms are created.

 Most of the examples use the old naming starting with 'JSON'.
-When you try the examples, and in your code, to use `PLJSON_...` instead of `JSON_...`. also the examples work with version 2.0 and have not been updated yet to version 3.0 but the differences are minor (see the initial description)
+When you try the examples, and in your code, use `PLJSON_...` instead of `JSON_...`.
+Also, the example code was made with version 2 api and has not been updated to version 3 api yet but the differences are minor (see the initial description) and most code should work without change.

 ## Documentation

-See the version 2.0 documentation and study the main type specifications first.
+See the version 2 documentation and study the main type specifications first.
-Later you can study the package specifications and I will update this README for more information.
+Later you can study the package specifications and I will also keep updating this README for more information.

 ## Project folders and files